Core messages

 What is the CRP value and why is it important?

-The CRP (C-reactive protein) level is a marker for inflammation in the body.
-It indicates whether there is acute or chronic inflammation and is often used to assess the severity and cause of inflammation.
+The CRP value (C-reactive protein) is a marker for inflammation in the body.
+It indicates whether there is an acute or chronic inflammation and is often used to assess the severity and cause of inflammations.

 How is the CRP value measured?